 There are a plethora of options for expanding civs/leaders in the vanilla game.

-However, not many are as impressive or extensive as JFD’s Civilization and Leader mods pack.
+However, not many are as remarkable or extensive as JFD’s Civilization and Leader mods pack.

-You can find a huge list of civilizations and leaders from past games as well as new ones with unique traits not discovered in the original game.
+You can find an extensive list of civilizations and leaders from past games as well as new ones with unique traits not discovered in the original game.

 Highlights include Isabella I for Spain, Elisabeth for Russia, and Wilhelmina for the Netherlands.